 Leila Cohan-Miccio is a Los Angeles based comedy writer.
-She most recently worked as a co-producer on NBC's Telenovela.
-Prior to that, she wrote for MTV's Awkward and too-beautiful-for-this-world NBC comedy Next Caller.
+She most recently worked as a producer on Netflix's Santa Clarita Diet.
+Prior to that, she wrote for NBC's Telenovela, MTV's Awkward and too-beautiful-for-this-world NBC comedy Next Caller.
 Her pilot Katie and Becca Grow Up won the Best Sitcom Pilot at the 2012 Austin Film Festival and was in development at ABC Family.
 She writes a lot of screenplays.
 Maybe one of them will get made someday!

 At the Upright Citizens Brigade in New York, Leila wrote This Is About Smith, a sketch show about Smith College, and Pig: A Restaurant, a solo show about a Brooklyn restaurant opening starring Unbreakable Kimmy Schmidt's Lauren Conlin Adams.
 Along with Caitlin Bitzegaio, Leila also co-wrote Vag Magazine, a web comedy that went behind the scenes at a hipster third-wave feminist magazine, and The Bachelor: Romance, Roses, and Romance, a one-act play about The Bachelor, which is a totally normal thing to write a one-act play about.
 She also wrote for UCB house sketch teams High Treason and Stone Cold Fox and video sketch team The Punch.
 It was a lot, guys.